starnowski/posmulten/README.md

 # TODO How sql query looks like for shared schema

 # TODO  - Constraints
-# TODO  - Connection settings
+# TODO  - Connection settings st

 # TODO How to start using posmulten